emgyrz/ewts-rs/README.md

 # ewts-rs

-Converter from EWTS (Extended Wylie Transliteration Scheme) to Tibetan Unicode symbols
+Converter from EWTS (Extended Wylie Transliteration Scheme) to Tibetan Unicode symbols.
+Written in Rust and can be used, of cource, as Rust library, also as CLI tool and in JS-environment.

 Fully compliant with the standard.
 See all rules on [The Tibetan and Himalayan Library's site](https://www.thlib.org/reference/transliteration/#!essay=/thl/ewts/rules/)